JamesSkemp/words/content/post/division-of-labor-for-presentation-nukes-5-4-01.md

 +++
-title = "Division of Labor for Presentation: Nukes (5/4/01)" summary = "Outline I did for a Social and Political Philosophy course" draft = false comments = false date = "2001-05-04T01:01:00-05:00"
+title = "Division of Labor for Presentation: Nukes (5/4/01)" description = "Outline I did for a Social and Political Philosophy course" draft = false comments = false date = "2001-05-04T01:01:00-05:00"